jorgebucaran/hyperapp/docs/api/text.md

 h("p", {}, text(state.message))
 ```

-`text()` exists as the way of defining text nodes such that Hyperapp’s implementation is kept simpler than it otherwise would have been.
+`text()` exists as the way of defining text nodes such that Hyperapp's implementation is kept simpler than it otherwise would have been.

 ---